floybix/gpai/README.md

 A Clojure library.

-Not ready to be used by anyone except me (yet)...

 This is intended for problems where the fitness function dominates the computation time.
 An example is a program controlling robot movement at each time step.
 It will be inefficient on toy problems common in